Research

 Observations

-Surface deformation, earthquakes, gravity changes, gas emissions, & rock records, etc. provide critical information of physical & chemical conditions in a volcanic system
+Surface deformation, earthquakes, gravity changes, gas emissions, & rock records, etc. provide critical information on physical & chemical conditions in a volcanic system

 Finite Element Model of Korovin Volcano